Hacktod20/alx-pre_course/README.md

-My first readme
-readme update
+My ReadMe is up to date